asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ## TDD

 Every time I talk about high-quality unit tests I have to mention that I strongly encourage practicing TDD in order to create valuable unit tests.
 It prevents a lot of issues that arise when developers try to cover bad code in unit tests. __You cannot write good tests for bad code__.
-Too often Test After Development (TAD)[^1] yields tests with very little value, not to mention it misses all of the benefits of Test Driven Development (LINK TO POST HERE.)
+Too often Test After Development (TAD)[^1] yields tests with very little value, in addition to missing all of the benefits of the design benefits of Test Driven Development which I've written about here.(LINK TO POST HERE.)

 ### The Code Quality Litmus Test

 Unit tests are a litmus test for the quality of the code under test.
-Being the first client of code it ensures that objects are be designed with the consumer of the object in mind.
-Tests with a lot of setup, control flow logic, lots of collaborators, etc., are all signs that there design issues with the object under tests.
+Being the first client of code it ensures that objects are designed with the consumer of the object in mind.
+Tests with a lot of setup, control flow logic, and many collaborators are signs that there are design issues with the object under test.

 ## SOS

 When I coach developers on writing high-quality unit tests I recommend the mnemonic __*SOS*__.
 Unit tests should be __*small*__, __*obvious*__, and __*simple*__.
 The attributes of high quality tests and the heuristics to create them can be grouped into these three categories.
-Teams that support poor quality code and incredibly complex test suites are in a state of distress.
-So a distress signal mnemonic seems appropriate.
+Teams that support poor quality code and incredibly complex test suites are in a near constant state of distress.
+So a distress signal mnemonic seems appropriate to help remedy these problems.

 ### Small